-Emergency Department Information Exchange software automatically sends real time notifications to CLNM providers when patients present at the ED.
+Emergency Department Information Exchange software automatically sends real time notifications to CLNM providers when patients present at the ED or are admitted as patients.
 The content of the notification includes a patient's social information and clinical ED history, and care guidelines.
-New Mexico MCOs sponsor the EDIE program to help monitor and improve the quality of essential ED visits and potentially reduce unnecessary readmissions.
+New Mexico MCOs sponsor the EDIE program to help monitor and improve the quality of essential transitional care, ED visits, and potentially reduce unnecessary readmissions.
+CLNM providers must register with Collective Medical, the company that manages the EDIE system, to receive alerts when their members are admitted to the ED or as inpatients.
+Providers designate staff they wish to receive client notifications and may select the method(s) of notification.
+Providers must upload a client roster to EDIE on a regular basis to receive notifications for enrolled CLNM members.
+There is no charge to CLNM providers for this service.
+For additional information or to register with EDIE, access: www.collectivemedical.com